isabella232/cumulus-ce-viirs/SEZU-ON-CUMULUS.md

 jasmine
 ```

-Note, however, running this without failing also requires `ecs.volumeSize` can handle the workload of however many tasks could be running on a single ECS instance.
+Note, however, this assumes the ECS cluster size and `ecs.volumeSize` can handle the workload of however many tasks could be running on a single ECS instance.
 Without extensive testing, I found running 2 years worth of collections can be run safely on 3 instances - each having 150GB for Docker - running.

 ## Why SEZ-U on Cumulus?